A good neighbor comes in many forms.

 - Jubilee garden manager Kathy Gill and all the volunteers who contribute time to grow fresh food for the less fortunate in the community.

 - Megan McDowell who was works to raise funds and support veterans.
-She was recently named a winner in the General Motors’ Our Town, Our Heroes program for her support of the military.
+She was recently named a winner in the

 - The founders of Take A Stand --Ann Brody, Heather Riley, Shannon Brody, Megan Hartigan, and Lindsey Dulian—spend their free time trying to raise awareness of the prevalence and danger of heroin and other substance in the hope that knowledge will end the cycle of deaths.